chouseknecht/cluster-up-role/README.md

 openshift_github_url: https://api.github.com/repos
 > The GitHub API endpoint to use.

-openshift_release_tag_name: "v1.3.1"
+openshift_release_tag_name: ""
 > The tag for the desired relase of the `oc` binary.
-If none provided, the latest release will be installed.
+If not provided, the latest release will be installed.

 openshift_client_dest: /usr/local/bin
 > The directory where `oc` will be installed.
 Needs to be something in your PATH.

-openshift_force_client_install: no
+openshift_force_client_install: yes
 > If the `oc` binary already exists, should it be overwritten?

 openshift_volume_name: project-data